 Of course, much of this depends on the age and on the personal relationship with the person.
 If you’re buying a present for your kid who’s just starting out, an amp or a distortion pedal might be just the thing they need.
 In that case, things are much simpler.
-If you’re in market for an amp check out our list of best guitar amps for beginners.
+If you’re in the market for an amp check out our list of best guitar amps for beginners.
 Perhaps the person needs a tuner?
-Chek out these couple of tuners that will do the job well.
+Check out these couple of tuners that will do the job well.

 With that out of the way – let’s see some great gift ideas for guitar players!

 This might be one of the best gifts you can possibly buy for a guitarist.
-It’s just one of those presents, sort of like a wrist watch, where it ends up reminding you of the person who gave it to you.
+It’s just one of those presents, sort of like a wristwatch, where it ends up reminding you of the person who gave it to you.
 Instead of buying them a random piece of equipment that they might never use, buy them something that’s more of an accessory and it won’t affect their sound or the way they play in any way.
 A guitar strap is something they don’t need to actually use in order to enjoy it.
 It can be appreciated even if it’s just hanging on the wall or beside a guitar stand.

-A great plus is also that there’s so much different straps to choose from.
-This means that your gift can be relatively unique and therefore though of as being more personal.
+A great plus is also that there are so much different straps to choose from.
+This means that your gift can be relatively unique and therefore thought of as being more personal.
 You can choose from lots of different groovy 60s style straps, like the strap that Jimi Hendrix used during the Woodstock festival.
 If the person prefers simplicity, you can buy them one of those stylish leather guitar straps.
 Whatever you choose, don’t cheap out.
 Even the most premium straps are still relatively cheap compared to most of the other stuff on the gear market.